Kolding Municipality: Population

 There are 18 cities and towns (as defined by Statistics Denmark as an urban area with a population of at least 200) in the municipality.
 Of the 89,556 people living in the municipality, 78,695 reside permanently in an urban area, 10,759 reside in rural areas (including localities with less than 200 inhabitants).

 Locations

 Economy

 Danish Air Transport has its head office in Vamdrup.

 Attractions

 The former royal castle of Koldinghus is located in Kolding city.
 It was built in the 13th century by King Eric Glipping and is now a museum with certain parts of the castle, including its chapel and hall, being used for governmental ceremonial events.
 It was the last royal residence in Jutland.

 Another notable site is the 13th century stone Church of Saint Nicholas, which is one of the oldest in Denmark.

 Other popular tourist attractions include the Trapholt Art Museum and the Geographic Garden (Geografisk Have).
 Trapholt has a collection of Danish arts from 1900 onwards, as well as a smaller number of non-Danish exhibits.

 Politics

 Kolding's municipal council consists of 25 members, elected every four years.
-The municipal council has eleven political committees.
+The municipal council has ten political committees.